 Table 7.
-PFOA Main Immune Effects Summary Table Category of Immune Immune Confidence Ratings in the Body of Evidence Level of Evidence in the Body of Evidence Response Outcomes Human Animal Human Animal Hazard Conclusion Immunosuppression Antibody response Moderate High Moderate High Presumed to be an Immune Hazard to Humans Hypersensitivity Asthma and other hypersensitivity- related outcomes Low High Low High Presumed to be an Immune Hazard to Humans
+PFOA Main Immune Effects Summary Table Category of Confidence Ratings in Level of Evidence in Immune Immune the Body of Evidence the Body of Evidence Response Outcomes Human Animal Human Animal Hazard Conclusion Immunosuppression Antibody response Moderate High Moderate High Presumed to be an Immune Hazard to Humans

-Although the main findings are based on the effects of PFOA on the antibody response and increased hypersensitivity, there is additional evidence that PFOA affects the immune system and the following sections (see PFOA Immune Evidence) include detailed discussions of the available evidence for effects of PFOA on all of the primary immune health outcomes considered.
-The additional data are primarily from epidemiological studies reporting that PFOA reduced infectious disease resistance and increased autoimmune disease.
+Although the main findings are based on the effects of PFOA on the antibody response, there is additional evidence that PFOA affects the immune system and the following sections (see PFOA Immune Evidence) include detailed discussions of the available evidence for effects of PFOA on all of the primary immune health outcomes considered.
+The additional data are primarily from epidemiological studies reporting that PFOA reduced infectious disease resistance, increased hypersensitivity-related outcomes, and increased autoimmune disease incidence of ulcerative colitis.
 The evidence indicating that PFOA affects multiple aspects of the immune system supports the overall conclusion that PFOA alters immune function in humans.
-However, the mechanism(s) of PFOA-associated immunotoxicity is unknown and effects on diverse endpoints such as suppression of the antibody response and increased hypersensitivity may be unrelated.
+However, the mechanism(s) of PFOA-associated immunotoxicity is not well understood and effects on diverse endpoints such as suppression of the antibody response and increased hypersensitivity-related endpoints may be unrelated.